jdroniou/matlab-SSP/README.md

 If you use these codes in a publication, please mention this article.

-*Note*: The meshes required to run these matlab codes are available in the HHO-Lapl-OM repository, see https://github.com/jdroniou/HHO-Lapl-OM.
+*Note*: Other meshes that can be used to run these matlab codes are available in the HHO-Lapl-OM repository, see https://github.com/jdroniou/HHO-Lapl-OM.